Features

 • screen.trimmed.mp4 when video/GIF capture is requested.

-Failures keep the rescue-first UX.
-If the input stack is dead, the VNC bridge is disconnected, the browser did not launch, or screenshot/video capture fails, the command prints a concrete problem: plus exact rescue: commands before returning.
-In --json mode those hints are kept in warnings, stdout remains parseable JSON, and post-start capture failures add an error object while still returning a nonzero exit code.
+The command is rescue-first.
+If the input stack is dead, the VNC bridge is disconnected, the browser did not launch, or screenshot/video capture fails, it prints a concrete problem: line plus exact rescue: commands before returning.
+In --json mode those hints stay in warnings, stdout remains parseable JSON, and a post-start capture failure adds an error object while the command still exits nonzero.

-Video capture is intentionally desktop-session scoped.
-Linux leases record the X11 desktop with remote ffmpeg and stream the MP4 back over SSH.
-Native Windows leases capture a frame sequence inside the interactive console session, stream that archive back, and encode the MP4 locally with ffmpeg.
-MP4 capture currently supports Linux and native Windows desktop targets; macOS desktop flows still support launch, screenshot, VNC, and input capture paths, but not recording.
-MP4 capture also writes a contact sheet by default: one PNG grid sampled across the video for quick PR review.
-GIF generation reuses the local motion-trimming logic from crabbox media preview: leading/trailing static regions are removed and an optional trimmed MP4 can be emitted beside the GIF.
+MP4 capture also writes a contact sheet by default: one PNG grid sampled across the video for quick review.
+GIF generation reuses the motion-trimming logic from crabbox media preview — leading/trailing static regions are removed, and an optional trimmed MP4 is emitted beside the GIF.

-crabbox desktop proof produces the same bundle shape for visual terminal smokes without a separate collect step: metadata, screenshot, recorder diagnostics, MP4, and contact sheet. desktop proof --publish-pr <n> publishes that bundle through the artifact backend immediately.
+crabbox artifacts video records an MP4 (with a contact sheet) from a desktop lease as a standalone step, and crabbox artifacts gif is an alias for crabbox media preview. crabbox desktop proof produces the same bundle shape for visual terminal smokes without a separate collect step, and desktop proof --publish-pr <n> publishes that bundle through the artifact backend immediately.
+See capabilities for the --desktop session that backs all of these.

 #Publishing

-GitHub comments cannot directly upload arbitrary local files through the issue comment API. crabbox artifacts publish --pr <n> therefore uploads files to a storage backend first, renders Markdown with inline image/GIF links, writes the same body to published-artifacts.md, and posts that body with gh.
+The GitHub issue-comment API cannot upload arbitrary local files, so crabbox artifacts publish --pr <n> uploads files to a storage backend first, renders Markdown with inline image/GIF links, writes that body to published-artifacts.md, writes and publishes artifact-manifest.json, and posts the body with gh.

-• storage flags.
-The coordinator owns object-store credentials and returns short-lived upload URLs plus final public URLs.
+• credentials and returns short-lived upload URLs plus final asset URLs.

-• Cloudflare R2 through wrangler r2 object put.
+• cloudflare: upload through wrangler r2 object put (requires --bucket).

-• Local/hosted mode through --storage local --base-url <url> when another
+• local: only record local paths; pair with --base-url <url> when another

 • process already serves the bundle.

-For AWS S3, use either public/custom-domain URLs through --base-url or temporary links through --presign --expires <duration>.
-For Cloudflare R2, provide a public bucket/custom-domain --base-url when publishing to a PR; without it, the upload can succeed but the PR would only have r2:// object identifiers, not inline-ready links.
+For S3, use a public/custom-domain URL via --base-url, or temporary links via --presign --expires <duration> (default 7d).
+For cloudflare/r2, a public bucket/custom-domain --base-url is required when commenting on a PR; without it the upload can succeed but the comment would only carry r2:// object identifiers, not inline-ready links.

 Brokered publishing is intentionally asymmetric.
-Local users and agents only need normal Crabbox coordinator auth.
-The coordinator holds the storage keys and uses them to sign one upload request per artifact.
-Each upload grant includes a signed content-length, so the configured size cap is enforced by the storage backend, not only by the request metadata.
-The broker enforces both a 1 GiB per-file cap and a 5 GiB per-request aggregate cap before minting upload URLs.
-When users do not pass --prefix, hosted publishing adds a unique PR/bundle/timestamp prefix so later artifact bundles cannot overwrite links from earlier QA comments.
+Local users and agents only need normal Crabbox coordinator auth; the coordinator holds the storage keys and signs one upload request per artifact.
+Each upload grant carries a signed content-length, so the size cap is enforced by the storage backend, not just by request metadata — the CLI verifies the file size still matches the grant before uploading.
+The broker enforces a 1 GiB per-file cap and a 5 GiB per-request aggregate cap before minting upload URLs.
+When you do not pass --prefix, hosted publishing adds a unique PR/bundle/timestamp prefix so later bundles cannot overwrite links from earlier QA comments.

 • CRABBOX_ARTIFACTS_BACKEND: s3 or r2.